- Before you get started, explore courses and degree options via the Berkeley Guide.

 - Build your class schedule in CalCentral using the Schedule of Classes and the Schedule Planner.

 Use CalCentral to review your academic record and enroll in classes.
+Please see deadlines available in the Student Enrollment Calendar.
 If you do not enroll in classes by the end of the fifth week of instruction, follow the instructions (listed below) for Enroll in Classes Late.

 How Do I...?

 - Plan your schedule within CalCentral.

 - Set up a meeting with your adviser at your college and/or department.

 Normal Course Loads